junxit/us-congress-bills-114/metadata.md

 - 2015-09-22 — Message on Senate action sent to the House.
 - 2015-09-22 — Received in the House.
 - 2015-09-22 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-03-01 — Committee Consideration and Mark-up Session Held.
+- 2016-03-01 — Ordered to be Reported by Unanimous Consent.
+- 2016-06-09 — Placed on the Union Calendar, Calendar No. 476.
+- 2016-06-09 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-613.
+- 2016-06-09 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-613.